Join The Force.

 - Possess an Associate’s Degree or above in law enforcement or a related field, -OR- the Board may consider an applicant who (1) has successfully received credit for a minimum of sixty-four (64) semester hours towards a bachelor’s degree from an accredited college or university; (2) has served for 24 months of honorable active duty in the United States Armed Forces and has not been discharged dishonorably; (3) has served for 180 days of active duty in the United States Armed Forces in combat duty recognized by the Department of Defense and has not been discharged dishonorably; Be a U.S. citizen or an alien admitted for permanent residency or authorized to work in the U.S.

-- Possess a valid Illinois license or have the capability to obtain one at the time of the appointment.
+- Possess a valid driver’s license or have the ability to obtain one at the time of the appointment.

 - Pass written examinations, agility tests, oral interviews, background investigation(s), physical examination, vision test, polygraph test, and an extensive psychological examination.
 All of the medical examinations will be conducted by department physicians.

-- Possess the capability of being accepted into and successfully completing a state mandated police basic training academy.
+- Possess the ability of being accepted into and successfully completing a state mandated police basic training academy.

-- Live within a 25 mile radius of the Fairview Heights Police Department within one year of employment.
+- Live within a 45 mile radius of the Fairview Heights Police Department within one year of employment (Including Missouri).